How & Why to Teach English in Japan in 2026

 Most schools will upload or post the application form on their official website.
 They also allow you to apply through job board advertisements.

-Thus, the time of year you apply for a teaching job in Japan is critical, considering the job role or position you want.
+Thus, the time of year you apply for a teaching job in Japan is critical, depending on the role you want.

-For people, considering ALT as an option and the JET program interests them.
-In that case, they accepted applications starting in late November.
+For people considering ALT as an option and who are interested in the JET program, applications are accepted starting in late November.

 ALT firms hire during the spring and autumn semesters, from January to March and June to September.